zenizeni0918/AttractingContributors-color/README.md

 4. Merge 10 Pull Requests into your forked Project.

 # My Project(Yuru-chara or Mascot)
-Mascots are ofen called Yuru-chara in Japan.
+Mascots are often called Yuru-chara in Japan.
 There are various kinds of them, including corporate ones and town ones.
 Who is your favorite mascot?
 Please write them down below :D

 # List of Yuru-chara(Mascot)